Foxe's Book of Martyrs: Influence

 Following a 1571 Convocation order, Foxe's Acts and Monuments was chained beside the Great Bible in cathedrals, select churches, and even several bishops' and guild halls.
 Selected readings from the text were proclaimed from the pulpit as was (and as if it were) Scripture.
 It was read and cited by both ecclesiastical and common folk, disputed by prominent Catholics, and defended by prominent Anglicans.
 Acts and Monuments sailed with England's gentleman pirates, encouraged the soldiers in Oliver Cromwell's army, and decorated the halls at Oxford and Cambridge.

 Acts and Monuments is credited as among the most influential of English texts.
 Gordon Rupp called it "an event".
 He counted it as a "normative document", and as one of the Six Makers of English Religion.
 Nor was Foxe's influence limited to the direct effects of his text.
 At least two of Rupp's Makers continued and elaborated Foxe's views.
 Christopher Hill, with others, has noted that John Bunyan cherished his Book of Martyrs among the few books that he kept with him while imprisoned.
 William Haller observed that John Milton's Of Reformation in England, and other tracts, took "not only the substance of the account… but also the point of view straight out of John Foxe's Acts and Monuments."
 Haller means by this, "the view of history advanced by propaganda in support of the national settlement in church and state under Elizabeth, kept going by the increasing reaction against the politics of her successors, and revived with great effect by the puritan opposition to Anglican prelacy in the Long Parliament."

 After Foxe's death, the Acts and Monuments continued to be published and appreciatively read.
 John Burrow refers to it as, after the Bible, "the greatest single influence on English Protestant thinking of the late Tudor and early Stuart period."

 Position in English consciousness

 The original Acts and Monuments was printed in 1563.
 This text, its dozens of textual alterations (Foxe's Book of Martyrs in many forms), and their scholarly interpretations, helped to frame English consciousness (national, religious and historical), for over four hundred years.
 Evoking images of the sixteenth-century martyred English, of Elizabeth enthroned, the Enemy overthrown, and danger averted, Foxe's text and its images served as a popular and academic code.
-It alerted English folk to the threat in harboring citizens who bore allegiance to foreign powers, and it laid an anchor for their xenophobia.
+It also alerted English folk to the threat of harboring citizens who bore allegiance to foreign powers.
 Acts and Monuments is academically linked with notions of English nationhood, liberty, tolerance, election, apocalypse, and Puritanism.
 The text helped to situate the English monarchy in a tradition of English Protestantism, particularly Whiggism; and it influenced the seventeenth-century radical tradition by providing materials for local martyrologies, ballads, and broadsheets.